Health and Wellness

 Capable – the minimal ability of the individual to live an independent life.

 Health is the appropriate level of fitness for an individual.
-This means that back squatting 500lbs may not be appropriate for you.
+This means that back squatting 500lbs may not be suitable for you.
 That doesn’t mean it’s not possible, but it means that you have to ask yourself why you want that goal.
-As we strive for higher levels of fitness, we often find ourselves making sacrifices in other aspects of our lives, potentially diminishing our abilities in other areas.
+As we strive for higher fitness levels, we often sacrifice other aspects of our lives, potentially diminishing our abilities in different areas.
 Professional athletes, for instance, are familiar with the sacrifices required at the elite level, and it is often not physical limitations but rather the toll on their overall wellness and capabilities that becomes challenging.

-For example, if you can back squat 500lbs, but are incapable of handling the stress thrown at you in the home, you are not “well/capable” even though you could say you are “healthy/optimal”.
+For example, if you can back squat 500lbs but cannot handle the stress at home, you are not “well/capable” even though you could say you are “healthy/optimal”.

-If you are well enough to live your life without pain but not healthy/optimal (high enough bone density) enough to survive a short fall, you are not healthy.
+If you are well enough to live without pain but not healthy/optimal (high enough bone density) sufficient to survive a short fall, you are not healthy.
 On top of that, if you do fall, you will no longer be “well” either.

 So is health and wellness subjective?
 Or objective?
 It’s both.

 Being optimal (healthy) depends on the lifestyle someone wants or needs.
 Being capable (well) also depends on the individual.
-The reality is, we often rely on being great at one thing while being terrible at another – compensation.
+In reality, we often rely on being great at one thing while being terrible at another – compensation.

 Compensation feels safer than addressing weaknesses.